mabilan/CS372/HW1/README.md

-# This repo is for CS372 Homework Assignment 1.
+# The contents of this repository subdirectory are for CS372 Homework Assignment 1.